idsia-robotics/mutual_gaze_detector/docker/README.md

 ### docker-compose
 The `docker-compose.yml` file available [here](docker-compose.yml) launches all the nodes required to run (I) data acquisition (i.e. Kinect driver); (II) data preprocessing and feature extraction; (III) mutual gaze detection.

-First, we need to pull the docker image.
+First, we need to pull the Docker image.
 To do so, clone this repository and run:

 ```
 git clone -b hri https://github.com/idsia-robotics/mutual_gaze_detector.git